HMarzban/ned/README.md

 ## Ned-Router
-Light Router and Component Library
+Super Light Router and Component Library with VanilaJS ( JavaScript Native ).
-Base on `jquery` Library ( plane to change this dependency ).
+~~Base on `jquery` Library ( plane to change this dependency )~~.

 I like SPA ( single-page application ) application and always inspire it how can we control our all application just in one page, now time we have a lot of library and framework like <a href="https://www.emberjs.com/">Ember</a>, <a href="https://angular.io/">Angular</a>,  <a href="https://reactjs.org/">react</a>, <a href="https://vuejs.org/">Vuejs</a> and so on, all these are awesome and admirable. but...

-It just start of Ned-route.
+It just start of Ned Library.
 always want controller my own dependency injection like `style` and `script` and when route change remove all back injection and load just that rout dependencies i invoke it.

+### Featur Track in library:
+ 1. Router
+ 2. Module
+ 3. Component
+ 4. PubSub
+ 5. Mixing

 ## How use it

 In the  `./app/src/index.html` file, where `DOMContentLoaded` Block, add your Script files URL you wanna load in "scripts" Array variable, this `eventListener` load script in `<head/>` tag .

 ``` javascript